jasonflorentino/plant-server/README.md

 }
 ```

-## POST
+## 🌱 POST
 ### /plants
-Adds a new plant record.
+- Adds a new plant record.
-*Requires a body:
+- Requires a body:
 ```
 {
   "name": "Name",